John Otway

-John Otway (born 2 October 1952) is an English singer-songwriter who has built a cult audience through extensive touring.
+John Otway (born 2 October 1952) is an English guitarist and singer-songwriter who has built a cult audience through extensive touring.

 Biography

+Early life

+Otway was born in Aylesbury, Buckinghamshire.
+From the age of nine all he ever wanted to be was a pop star.

 1970s and 1980s

-Otway was born in Aylesbury, Buckinghamshire.
-Although his first single, "Gypsy"/"Misty Mountain" was released in 1972, Otway initially received some coverage on the back of punk rock and a performance on The Old Grey Whistle Test.
-His sixth single, the half-spoken love song "Really Free" reached number 27 in the UK Singles Chart in 1977.
+Although his first single, "Gypsy"/"Misty Mountain" was released in 1972, Otway gained wider recognition riding the wave of punk rock and his unique performance on The Old Grey Whistle Test.
+His sixth single, the half-spoken love song "Really Free" reached number 27 in the UK singles chart in 1977.
 It would be his greatest success for some time.
 The song earned him a five-album deal with Polydor Records, who viewed him as a punk rather than merely an eccentric.
 His first album, recorded with Wild Willy Barrett, was produced by Pete Townshend but sold only fitfully.
 The follow-up singles fared no better despite some imaginative promotion, which included an offer for Otway to come to a buyer's house and perform the 1979 single, "Frightened and Scared", if their copy was one of only three copies from which the vocal had been omitted.
 Otway's and Barrett's only other UK chart success came in July 1980 with "DK 50/80", a modest No. 45 hit.

 When Otway turned solo, his audience remained loyal despite poor record sales.
-In the mid 1980s, he often appeared on Vivian and Ki Longfellow-Stanshall's showboat, the Old Profanity Showboat, in Bristol's Floating Harbour.
+In the mid-1980s, he often appeared on Vivian and Ki Longfellow-Stanshall's showboat, the Old Profanity Showboat, in Bristol's Floating Harbour.
 He also appeared as the musical guest in the final episode of the British sitcom The Young Ones, "Summer Holiday".